1988

 Bibliography

-• American Art: Selections from the Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, 2023), 34, 266–67, no. 132, ill
+• American Art: Selections from the Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, 2023), 34, 266–67, no. 132, ill.

 • Bennett Simpson, Blues for Smoke, exh. cat.
-(New York: Museum of Contemporary Art Chicago, 2012), 105, 198, ill
+(New York: Museum of Contemporary Art Chicago, 2012), 105, 198, ill.

 • Cathleen Chaffee, Eye on a Century: Modern and Contemporary Art from the Charles B. Benenson Collection at the Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, 2012), 156–57, 177, no. 74

-• "Acquisitions, July 1, 2006–June 30, 2007," Yale University Art Gallery Bulletin (2007), 241
+• "Acquisitions, July 1, 2006–June 30, 2007," in "Japanese Art at Yale," special issue, Yale University Art Gallery Bulletin (2007), 241

 • Yasmin Ramirez, Sweet Oblivion: The Urban Landscape of Martin Wong, exh. cat.
-(New York: New Museum, 1998), 32–47, no. 26, ill
+(New York: New Museum, 1998), 32–47, no. 26, ill.

 Object copyright